Mission and objectives

 LafargeHolcim Forum symposiums

-Together with its partner universities, the Foundation advances the academic discussion of sustainable construction through the LafargeHolcim Forum.
+Together with its affiliated universities, the Foundation advances the academic discussion of sustainable construction through the LafargeHolcim Forum.
 Every three years around 300 experts from around the world meet to discuss challenges of today’s urbanization processes and built environment.
 The conferences are complemented by the release of technical publications, and offer architects, engineers, building professionals and experts from all generations and geographic locations an interdisciplinary academic platform for exchanging ideas and information.

 The symposiums were known as the Holcim Forum from 2003.
 Holcim Ltd and Lafarge S.A. completed their global merger and launched LafargeHolcim, a world leader in the building materials industry, in July 2015.
 The name of the foundation was changed to LafargeHolcim Foundation, and the symposium became the LafargeHolcim Forum.